FactorOfTheThird/FactorOfTheThird/README.md

 🕹 I've made games in the past both with Unity, GameMaker Studio, Roblox & Godot (though I'm mostly proficient in Roblox)

+💼 Professionally, I'm working in SEO where I manage content for a large platform, using SEMRush, Ahrefs, and CMS platforms.

 <!---
 FactorOfTheThird/FactorOfTheThird is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.